BillyFrcs/FlappyBird/README.md

 - Please check this [README](https://github.com/BillyFrcs/FlappyBird/blob/master/Template/README.md) for more details to setup and configuration this project.

 > Get the [SFML Template](https://github.com/andrew-r-king/sfml-vscode-boilerplate) for making games from scratch using Visual Studio Code.

-## Instruction Game

-Just tap - tap the bird and avoid to crash with the pipes and fall to the ground, then you get the score and the game will restart.